joshuafuller/gexml/README.rst

-dexml:  a dead-simple Object-XML mapper for Python
+dexml2:  a dead-simple Object-XML mapper for Python
 ==================================================

 Let's face it: xml is a fact of modern life.
 I'd even go so far as to say